Advertisement

 Delayed gratification involves choosing to forgo immediate rewards in favor of larger, more valuable outcomes in the future.
 This principle challenges our impulsive desires and requires a steadfast commitment to long-term goals.

-The Stanford Marshmallow Experiment: A Glimpse into Self-Control
+The Stanford Marshmallow Experiment

 The Stanford marshmallow experiment, a landmark study conducted in the 1960s, provided fascinating insights into delayed gratification.
 In the experiment, children were presented with a choice: eat one marshmallow immediately or wait to receive two marshmallows later.
 The study revealed that children who demonstrated self-control and waited for the second marshmallow exhibited better outcomes in areas such as education and health later in life.